 Your information and privacy is always maintained by HotDoc when making appointments.
 You can read more at the platform's privacy statement below or reach out to HotDoc directly.

 Privacy Act changes effective 12 March 2014.

-For the purposes of the Privacy Act, the National Skin Cancer Centres is an APP entity (APP1).
+For the purposes of the Privacy Act, National Skin Cancer Centres is an APP entity (APP1).
 We take the privacy and confidentiality of patient information very seriously.

 This document will refer to the National Skin Cancer Centres as ‘us’ and ‘we’.

-Throughout this document, an individual that we use and disclose personal and health information about will be referred to as ‘you’ and ‘your’, including a patient, a patient’s carer, a patient’s dependant, a staff member or a contractor.
+Throughout this document, an individual that we use and disclose personal and health information about will be referred to as ‘you’ and ‘your’, including a patient, a patient’s carer, a patient’s dependent, a staff member or a contractor.

 This document details how we meet the 13 Australian Privacy Principles (APP).
 The National Skin Cancer Centres collect personal and health information about individuals for the principle purpose of assisting patients manage their health and improving patient health outcomes generally (APP6).